 The abstracts will be reviewed by the Program Committee.
 Depending on the Committee's decision, authors of accepted abstracts will be invited to present a poster or give an oral presentation (lightning talk).

-The deadline to submit an abstract is April 30, 2026.
+The deadline to submit an abstract is May 15, 2026.
 The abstract should be no longer than 500 words and may include one image or graph.

 If your abstract is accepted, it will be made available to registered workshop participants in the password-protected conference App.
 All presentations are to be held on site at the workshop, an online presentation is not possible.